 Red Blood in the Stool: Is This a Cause for Concern?

 Detecting red bloody stool can be a cause for concern and may leave you feeling worried about your general health.
 But blood in your stool (called hematochezia) does not always indicate a serious medical issue.
 Several conditions may result in having blood in the stool.
-The gastroenterologists at Arizona Digestive Health frequently treat this concern and can determine the reason for gastrointestinal (GI) bleeding in people of all ages throughout the greater Phoenix area.
+The gastroenterologists at Arizona Digestive Health frequently treat this concern and can determine the reason for gastrointestinal (GI) bleeding in people of all ages throughout the Phoenix, AZ region.

 What might blood in the stool indicate?